Multi-EAR/Multi-EAR-services/README.rst

     Install step:
-      all            Perform all of the following steps (default). packages       Install all required packages via apt. config         Configure all packages (make sure /etc is synced). python3        Create the Python3 virtual environment (py37) in /home/tud/.py37. multi-ear      Install and enable the Multi-EAR software in /home/tud/.py37.
+      all            Perform all of the following steps (default). packages       Install all required packages via apt. configure      Configure all packages (make sure /etc is synced). python         Create the Python3 virtual environment (py37). multi-ear      Install and enable the Multi-EAR software.

     Options:
       --help, -h     Print help.